 - The system developers prepare system performance estimates and identify system feasibility.

 - It is not possible to implement the entire system in bulk; the system developers arrange the system into subsystems which eases the task of developers.

 - The developer also identifies the concurrency between the objects so that they can be folded in a single thread of control.

 - The developers also make policies for handling errors and optimising certain performance characteristics.

 - The developer also makes the strategy to assign subsystems to the hardware.

 - The software developers also design the software control strategy.

-The class designer elaborates the analysis model and adds detail to the analysis model whereas the system design explains the plan of action.
-The class design defines the classes and relationship between the classes along with this it also selects algorithms for the operation.
+The class designer elaborates on the analysis model and adds detail to the analysis model, whereas the system design explains the plan of action.
+Moreover, the class design defines the classes and the relationship between the classes.
+Along with this, it also selects algorithms for the operation.

-The implementation phase put all the classes and relationship between the classes into the programming language, relate it with a database and assigning it to hardware.
-While transforming class design to a code programmer must follow good engineering practice such as the code can be traced easily, the code should be reusable.
+The implementation phase puts all the classes and relationships between the classes into the programming language, relate it with a database and assigns it to hardware.
+While transforming class design to code, programmers must follow good engineering practices such as the code can be traced easily, and the code should be reusable.

-With all these stages the object-oriented methodology proposes the life cycle development of a system.
-These stages of object-oriented methodology can be used by the developers to develop each part of the system.
+With all these stages, the object-oriented methodology proposes the life cycle development of a system.
+The developers can use these stages of object-oriented methodology to develop each part of the system.